rabbotio/geth-docker/README.md

 # To exec
 . exec

-# To see docker logs
+# To see docker logs https://docs.docker.com/compose/reference/logs/
-. logs
+. logs -f

 # To getting in
 . in